ttscoff/bunch/bunch-files/snippets.md

     %iTerm
     - ${proj_path}

+You can also define values for snippet variables [using frontmatter]({{ site.baseurl }}/docs/bunch-files/frontmatter/#arbitrarykeys).
+Remember that the variable name in your snippet is the key name, lowercased, with any spaces removed ('First Name' becomes '${firstname}').

 You can replace the dollar sign (`$`) with a percent symbol (`%`) in the placeholder and Bunch will URL encode the content.

     ---